 There are also a couple of game modules.
 There is a Fill in the Blank task (similar to Hang Man where you type in the letters to a missing word) and Vocabulary Flashcards in target languages.

 In conclusion, the last two modules are for the Free Language Quiz, a multiple-choice quiz where you test your translation skills from thousands of basic expression.
-In the Free Audio Dictionary, you select the language, choose the category, and a list of verbs, adjectives, nouns, question words, etc., appears.
+In the Free Audio Dictionary, you select the language, choose the category, and a list of verbs, adjectives, nouns, question words, basic phrases, etc., appears.